actsl/kiss_sdl/README.md

 ===========

 KISS is an acronym and software development approach that means "Keep It Small and Simple".
 Sometimes all the user interaction is GUI, so GUI is very general.
 Certainly there are an immense number of ways how a developer may want to do it.
 Having everything ready made is thus not a good idea, except for some special cases.
-The solution is to make GUI toolkit general, but small and simple, so that for basic purposes it can be used as is, or changed when one wants to do it differently.
+The solution is to make GUI toolkit general, but small and simple, so that for basic purposes it can be used as is, or it can be changed when one wants to do it differently.
 Most other toolkits enable to write your own widgets, but it is not simple to do that, and they are not intended for that.

 This toolkit was made as simple as possible, to solve the problem of an immense complexity of many existing toolkits, which makes it impossible